 I doubt that everyone in Girls’ Home made a blood pact to meet again after the war, but I read about small groups who set places and times to meet.
 I simply enlarged the idea.
 I wanted to write that heartening scene for my characters.

 During the period of Nazi control, more than 140,000 people were imprisoned in Terezín.
 87,000 of them were transported to the East, mostly to Auschwitz, a concentration camp in Poland where conditions were much worse and many were killed.
-When Terezín was liberated on May 9 1945, 1,600 children like Eva and Lenka were set free.
+When Terezín was liberated on May 9, 1945, 1,600 children like Eva and Lenka were set free.

 I did my best to portray events accurately and give an authentic picture of the time period.
 Any mistakes are entirely my own.